LedgerHQ/speculos/docs/user/debug.md

-# Debug
+---
+sort: 4
+---

+# Debug: how to use GDB

-Debug an app thanks to gdb:
+Debug an app thanks to GDB:

 ```console
 ./speculos.py -d apps/btc.elf &